SlimeChosen/GDLS/README.md

-# GDLS
+# GDLS-D
-GDLS: Two-Stage Medical Surface Reconstruction via Geometric Diffusion Least Squares and Iterative Deformation Optimization
+GDLS-D: Two-Stage Medical Surface Reconstruction via Geometric Diffusion Least Squares and Iterative Deformation Optimization

-This repository will be made publicly accessible upon formal acceptance of the corresponding research manuscript.
+The code is currently being organized and will be open‑sourced within one month.